Sanchitha-BS/Task_06_Deep_Fake/README.md

 ## How to Reproduce

 1. Create a free account at [elevenlabs.io](https://elevenlabs.io)
-2. Go to Text to Speech, paste in the script from `source_script.md`
+2. Go to Text to Speech, paste in the script from `Source script.md`
 3. Select a voice preset and generate; download the MP3
 4. Repeat with a second, distinctly different voice preset
 5. Listen to both closely against the criteria in `evaluation.md` and document your own observations